harveyff/slate/source/index.html.md

 [Explorer](https://explorer.byte-trade.com) URL : `https://explorer.byte-trade.com`

-Through the ByteTrade explorer, you can query block/transaction/user/asset/market and other information.
+Through the BloxXwop explorer, you can query block/transaction/user/asset/market and other information.

 ## Get Transaction By Id